-The practice of naming "State Trees’ began in 1918 when Virginia’s state legislature selected the flowering dogwood as a tree representative of the state.
-Texas followed suit in 1919 by naming the pecan its state tree.
-Perhaps naming state trees was an idea ahead of its time because it was not until 1931 that Indiana selected the tulip tree to be its state tree.
-In1935, Idaho selected the Western White Pine and Pennsylvania selected the Eastern Hemlock.
-Click here for State Tree Grove Flyer.
+The practice of naming a "State Tree" began in 1918 when Virginia’s legislature selected the flowering dogwood as representative of the state.
+Texas followed suit in 1919 by designating the pecan as its state tree.
+In 1931, Indiana selected the tulip tree, as did Kentucky and Tennessee.
+Idaho selected the western white pine in 1935.
+All 50 states and the District of Columbia now have official state trees.

 In November 2004, Congress passed and President George W. Bush signed the bill making the oak the official National Tree after a nationwide discussion and poll promoted by the National Arbor Day Foundation allowed thousands of people to make their choice known.
 As there are more than two hundred species of oak in the United States and most of those have been important to the country, the oak tree family was selected.